Hellcatlk/network-operator/docs/design.md

 }
 ```

+#### ProviderDevice

+ProviderDevice represents different ways to connect to the device.
+It contains all the information required to connect the device.

 #### DevicePort

-Indicates the specific port of the switch.
+Indicates the specific port.
 Each type of Port must
 have its own CRD.

 #### Configuration